fiercePanda007/NerdAcademy-Tests/Cleverlyy/README.md

    git clone https://github.com/AymanIHakim/Cleverlyy.git
    ```

-2. Open the repo in you local machine and change the terminal directory to ./frontend
+2. Open the repo in you local machine and change the initial directory of your TERMINAL/BASH to ./frontend by:

    ```bash
     cd ./frontend